 Historically, the Agency has not experienced any significant losses from bad debts in the past.
 However, the Agency acquired two additional housing loan portfolios.
-Management believes there are potential impairments with the new loan portfolio at June 30, 2022, therefore, a new reserve for bad debt expense has been established.
-The new allowance totals \$3,250,000.
+Management believes there are potential impairments with those loan portfolios at June 30, 2023, therefore, a reserve for bad debt expense was established at the time of transfer.
+The current allowance totals \$2,500,000.
+The allowance will be reviewed each year as portfolio performance changes.